ronkrexy/OASIS-Alzheimers-Detection/README.md

 ## Citation

-Paper submission to IEEE EMBC 2026.
+Paper submission to Springer LNCS 2026.

 *Paper PDF will be available after publication.*